Niche B2B Healthcare SaaS Case Study | Linkflow

 Most SEO agencies would have gone after easy wins.
 Stuff like “ABA therapy tactics” or “best practices for ABA providers.”
 We didn’t.

-Instead, we laser-focused on 4-5 high-intent topics around billing—the product Raven Health actually wanted to sell:
+Instead, we laser-focused on 4-5 high-intent topics around billing—the product our client actually wanted to sell:

 • billing guides (what it is, how to do it, definitions)